5 Keys to Avoiding Dwell Time Surcharges

 - Redelivery fee – As we mentioned above, if the driver leaves and comes back, that'll cost you for the extra attempt.

 - Other fees – Don't forget that you'll be charged for fuel consumption.
 This includes redelivery mileage or trips back to a terminal.
 See a list of common accessorial fees.

-The mode of transportation plays a part in the costs too.
+The mode of transportation, like how FTL and LTL freight differ, plays a part in the costs too.
 For example, an LTL detention fee usually pales in comparison to a full truckload (FTL) surcharge where you have the entire truck and drivers often travel long distances.
-For small package shipping, though, you won’t experience anything more than a missed shipment – the driver will check to see if there’s a package and keep moving if there’s nothing ready.
+For small package shipping, though, you won't experience anything more than a missed shipment – the driver will check to see if there's a package and keep moving if there's nothing ready.